Do you know what Slack, Groove, and Skype have in common?

 1. Region or country

 Developers’ salaries depend on the overall cost of living in a certain country.
-Here are the most up-to-date rates by regions and specialties:
+Here are the rates by regions and specialties:

 2. Level of specialist expertise